chalasr/symfony-docs/components/property_access/introduction.rst

 .. caution::

     As you can see, the method will return ``null`` if the index does not exists.
-    To make it throws an exception in case of invalid index, set the first argument :method:`PropertyAccess::createPropertyAccessor<Symfony\\Component\\PropertyAccess\\PropertyAccess::createPropertyAccessor()>`
+    To make it throw an exception in case of invalid index, set the first argument :method:`PropertyAccess::createPropertyAccessor<Symfony\\Component\\PropertyAccess\\PropertyAccess::createPropertyAccessor()>`
     to true, e.g. ``PropertyAccess::createPropertyAccessor(true)``.